 - Bruce, N., Pope, D., & Stanistreet, D. (2018).
 Quantitative methods for health research: a practical interactive guide to epidemiology and statistics (2nd ed.).
 Oxford: Wiley.
 A practical introduction to quantitative research, data collection and data analysis.

 - Denzin, N. K., & Lincoln, Y. S. (2017).
 The SAGE handbook of qualitative research (5th ed.).
 London: Sage.
-This is your go to handbook for all your queries regarding qualitative research.
+Handbook for all your queries regarding qualitative research.

 - Gorman, G. E., & Clayton, P. (2004).
 Qualitative research for the information professional: a practical handbook (2nd ed.).
 London: Facet.
-A comprehensive introduction to all aspects of qualitative research specifically written with the information working in mind.
+A comprehensive introduction to all aspects of qualitative research..

 - IBEC Outcomes Toolkit: STEP 3.
 Analyzing Data.
-Focuses purely on qualitative data analysis.
+Focuses on qualitative data analysis.

 - Pickard, A. J. (2013).
 Research methods in information (2nd ed.).
 London: Facet Publishing.
 A practical exploration of the whole research process.

 - Vaughan, L. (2001).
 Statistical methods for the information professional: a practical, painless approach to understanding, using and interpreting statistics.
-Maryland: American Society for Information Science and Technology : An accessible guide to how to analyse your quantitative data.
+Maryland: American Society for Information Science and Technology : A guide to analysing your quantitative data.

-Now that you’ve completed your data analysis, you’re ready to write up and disseminate your findings (Step 9).
+Now that you’ve completed your data analysis, you’re ready to write up and disseminate your findings.
+Go to Step 9.